New fuel standard: pay now, save later

 The proposal is also historic because it would create the first-ever national emissions standard.
 In theory, having one standard, versus the current three separate standards by the Department of Transportation, the Environmental Protection Agency and the states’ standards, will help reduce automakers’ costs to build cars that meet the new requirements.

-The proposal still allows automakers to build all types of vehicles from small cars to large SUVs and trucks and lets automakers primarily use existing technologies to meet the standard.
-As a result, the National Highway Traffic Safety Administration and the EPA, the two groups that created the proposal, expect automakers to use start-stop technology more widely.
+The proposal still allows automakers to build all types of vehicles from small cars to large SUVs and trucks, and lets automakers primarily use existing technologies to meet the standard.
+As a result, the National Highway Traffic Safety Administration, or NHTSA, and the EPA, the two groups that created the proposal, expect automakers to use start-stop technology more widely.
 It shuts off the engine to avoid unnecessary idling and seamlessly restarts it when needed.

 They also anticipate more improvement in engine efficiency, transmissions, tires and air conditioning systems to help boost fuel economy in conventional, gasoline-powered cars.